oddgr8/config/README.md

   ```
   cargo install lsd
   ```
-- Set up git config by adding this to `~/.gitconfig`
+- Set up git config by adding this to `~/.gitconfig`. _NOTE: This sets git editor to lvim which may not yet be installed_
   ```
   [include]
     path = config/.gitconfig